miamtech/mealz-documentation/docs/android/overview/installation.md

 # Installation

 We are self-hosting our libray on <a target="\_blank" href='https://github.com/miamtech/releaseMealz'> github</a>.
-To use it you have to folow those step :
+To use it follow these steps :

 ``` gradle